 One of the great things about modular flight training is its flexibility.

 Our flexible programme provides you with the ability to train part or full-time, around your other commitments and at a speed determined by you.
 Maybe you want to remain working as long as possible, or just living at home?
 Or perhaps you have a particular overseas destination in mind?
 Whatever your requirements, we can (probably) accommodate them and at a considerably lower price than a full-time integrated programme.
 We won’t advise you to do anything that is not feasible, and we’ll steer you away from poor quality training.
 In terms of time this will be determined by your other commitments both work and personal, but you could complete the training in as little as 12 months if you are prepared to work non-stop or alternatively spread it over several years.
+For more information, have a look at the flexible programme page.

 If you want a full-time all-encompassing packaged course, this might be the best choice for you.